DONATE NOW

 Financial Information Form

-In the organizational information chart, organizations are asked to input FY2023 and FY2024 (and FY2025 budgeted) financial data.
+In the organizational information chart, organizations are asked to input FY2023, FY2024, and FY2025 financial data.
 Are these actuals or budgets?

 What is the distinction between earned revenue and contributed revenue?